 A shredder is a must for destroying sensitive and confidential information in your business.
 And for every other piece of non-sensitive paper, consider getting a recycling bin.

 There will certainly be other items you need in your home office, depending on the type of work you do and how much space you have available.
-But if you use this checklist to get started thinking about the essentials, you are on your way to creating a streamlined and efficient home office.
+If you use this checklist to get started thinking about the essentials, you are on your way to creating a streamlined and efficient home office.

 17 Items You Need to Set Up an Efficient Home Office

 When you begin to set up your home office, one of two things tend to happen.
 Either you are unable to easily identify what equipment and technology you use every day so you underestimate what you will need to get your office up and running, and quickly find yourself struggling.
-Or, you clearly see each individual item you may need and are overwhelmed by the thought of meeting every one of those needs down to the last staple.
+You clearly see each individual item you may need and are overwhelmed by the thought of meeting every one of those needs down to the last staple.

 In either of these cases, it wouldn't be a surprise to find yourself running around in circles before you're able to focus your efforts and create an office that will help you work productively.

 Use this checklist to develop a well-rounded yet streamlined list of what you need in your home office.
-Check the items you absolutely need, and circle the items you may eventually want to add to create a prioritized list of your home office essentials.
+Check the items you absolutely need and circle the items you may eventually want to add to create a prioritized list of your home office essentials.